top of page

 The course will take delegates through a systematic approach to PFC including with memorable Mnemonics - assisted by our field proof flow charts and aide memoires.

-Delegates will also be taught a framework - relevant to their skills levels - to enable them to implement PFC in the field and introduced to lightweight, real world kit, that you would have with you on expedition/ in the field.
+Delegates will also be taught a framework - relevant to their skill levels - to enable them to implement PFC in the field and introduced to lightweight, real world kit, that you would have with you on expedition/ in the field.

 • What is Prolonged Field Care?